Skip to main content

 Parking: You may park and walk your child to class, or allow older children to walk themselves.

-Drop-Off Point: Use the drop-off area for quick exits to maintain traffic flow.
+Drop-Off Zones: Use the drop-off area for quick exits to maintain traffic flow.

-Pedestrian Safety: Walkways and a pedestrian crossing are available for safe access.
-A staff member will assist with crossing the road.
+Pedestrian Safety: Please be aware of our children as they cross the pedestrian walkways.
+Walkways and a pedestrian crossing are available for safe access.

 Exiting the School: Turn left towards the airport.
 To return to Paphos, use alternative routes or safe turnaround points.